 Building Integrated Communities (BIC) is a community planning and leadership initiative that partners with North Carolina local governments to create inclusive practices and policies for residents born in other countries.
 Local governments and community stakeholders work together to improve communication, public safety, mobility, entrepreneurship, and leadership of immigrant and refugee residents.

-Since 2010, the statewide BIC initiative has partnered with the local governments of Chapel Hill, Siler City, Greenville, High Point, Winston-Salem, and Sanford to create and implement action plans for improving the socio-economic integration of newcomers.
+Since 2010, the statewide BIC initiative has partnered with the local governments of Chapel Hill, Siler City, Greenville, High Point, Winston-Salem, Washington, and Sanford to create and implement action plans for improving the socio-economic integration of newcomers.
 To date, more than 2000 foreign-born residents from 26 countries of origin have participated in these planning processes.

 OutcomesWe conduct a bilingual or multilingual participatory assessment of local demographics, resources, experiences, and challenges.
 We provide leadership development and capacity building to enhance residents’ knowledge of local government functions.
 We generate consensus-based strategies to strengthen relationships, address community-identified issues, and support residents’ civic engagement and leadership in local government.